mandelsoft/spiff/README.md

 ### `(( map1 map2 ))`

 Concatenation of maps as expression.
 Any sequences of maps can be concatenated, given by any dynaml expression.
 Thereby entries will be merged.
 Entries with the same key are overwritten from left to right.
+This is a flat map merge, only top level entries are merged.
+If you want a deep merge you can use [deepmerge(map1, map2)](#-deepmergemap1-map2-)

 e.g.: